thevaibhaw/v7-popup-modal/README.md

 # V7 Popup Modal

 V7 Popup Modal displays a lightweight, accessible, and responsive modal on your site's homepage.
 It is fully configurable from the WordPress admin and supports a timed display window.

-# V7 Popup Modal

-V7 Popup Modal is a small, production-ready WordPress plugin that displays a responsive, accessible popup modal on your site's homepage.
+It is a small, production-ready WordPress plugin that displays a responsive, accessible popup modal on your site's homepage.
 It provides admin-configurable content, an optional timed display window, scoped custom CSS, and an integrity check to detect file tampering.

 ## Installation (end users)